nickamenda/FEC/README.md

 # Front End Capstone

 This was a group project we worked on while attending Hack Reactor.
 Our team was given only a wireframe and business requirements, and had to create a mock e-commerce product page.
-We had to create the entire frontend from scratch, create unit tests, set up webpack from scratch, and deploy the application
+We had to create the entire frontend from scratch, create unit tests, set up webpack, and deploy the application using AWS.

 > ### Group members<br>
 > Nick Amenda(Product Overview)<br>